krishnakalyan3/krishnakalyan3.github.io/work_product.md

 These pull requests are minor changes and bug fixes in out performance tests.
 Along with code we also created a performance test documentation.

-Work Done:
+Birds Eye View of the Work Done:

+#### Phase 1:

+- [x] Generate Data
+- [x] Test all algorithms with `singlenode`
+- [x] Test all algorithms `spark-hybrid` execution mode
+- [x] Capture Time Taken
+- [x] Generate a full set of plain text reports
+- [x] Test automatic benchmark end to end

-- Automation of performance test suit
+following algorithms included in the performance test suit

-- Integration of parameters
+- [x] Clustering
+- [x] Binomial
+- [x] Multinomial
+- [x] Regression1
-	- Test parameters
+- [x] Regression2
-	- Backend parameters
+- [x] Stats1
-	- SystemML parameters
+- [x] Stats2

+#### Phase 2:

+- [x] Decouple systemml-spark-submit.py
+- [x] Decouple systemml-standalone.py
+- [x] Refractor perf test suit to accept args like debug, stats, config etc...
+- [x] Add HDFS support
-- Google docs / offline support for consolidation and comparison of our results
+- [x] Google Docs support for consolidation and comparison of our results

-Pending Items:
-- All the tasks as mentioned in the proposal are complete.
+- [x] Compare SystemML with previous versions
+- [x] Pylint, Comment
+- [x] Extra arguments configuration Test
+ -- Test parameters
+ -- Backend parameters
+ -- SystemML parameters
+- [x] Windows Test
+- [x] Documentation Update
+- [x] systemml standalone comments
+- [x] systemml spark submit comments

+#### Phase 3:
+- [x] Offline CSV support
+- [x] Plots comparing algorithm performance across different releases
+- [x] End to End Performance Test
+-- Local System
+-- `3` node Hadoop Cluster

 Highlights:
 - During the community bonding period, I had worked on a pull request (systemml-spark-submit.py) which gave me the confidence and knowledge to complete phase 1 tasks.
 - I had an oppurtunity to present my work to all committers.

 Challenges:
 - Initially beginning it was quite difficult to come up with a good general architecture for the performance test suit.
-This was because I did not understand all the parameters completely and some data generation scripts / algorithms also did not have 1 to 1 mapping.
+This was because I did not understand all the parameters completely and some data generation scripts / algorithms did not have 1 to 1 mapping.
 This required me to rewrite code couple of times.
 - For phase 2, I spent a lot of time on adding HDFS support.
 After my discussion with my mentor we came up with an easy solution which required me to add an extra parameter --config-dir.
 - At the end of phase 2, we got access to 3 node cluster to run our performance test suit.
 The setup and configuration of the cluster had a learning curve.